quanhengzhuang/gtm/README.md

 ## Transaction Partner
 `Partner` is the participant of GTM transaction, used to encapsulate the business logic to be executed.
 Partners are divided into three types in GTM, which can be applied to different business scenarios:
 - `NormalPartner` is a participant that need to support rollback.
-You can lock resources in `Do()`, execute business logic in `DoNext()`, and unlock resources in `Undo()`, just like a participant in 2PC.
-You can also execute business logic in `Do()` and rollback operations in `Undo()`.
-Just like a saga participant, doNext() here simply returns true.
+You can implement `Do() + Undo()` to execute business logic and rollback, and DoNext() only return true to ignore, just like a participant in Saga.
+You can also implement `Do() + DoNext() + Undo()` to lock resources, execute business logic, and unlock resources, just like a participant in 2PC.
 NormalPartner is executed first in a GTM transaction, and can be any number.
 - `UncertainPartner` is a participant who does not need to support rollback, and the results may succeed or fail.
-You only need to implement a do() method.
+You only need to implement a `Do()` method.
 UncertainPartner is executed after NormalPartners, and at most one is allowed in a GTM transaction.
 - `CertainPartner` is a participant who does not need to support rollback and needs to guarantee success in business logic.
-You only need to implement a doNext() method.
+You only need to implement a `DoNext()` method.
 CertainPartner is executed after UncertainPartner, there can be any number in a GTM transaction.

 About partners need to implement methods are as follows:
 | | Do() | DoNext() | Undo() |